MiniFate/MiniFate/chapters/01-introduction.md

 ## Roleplaying with MiniFate

-MiniFate is played with one gamemaster (**GM**) and one or more **players**.
+MiniFate is played with one gamemaster (\keyword{GM}) and one or more
-Each player takes on the role of a player character (**PC**) which they create as the game begins.
-The GM plays the rest of the world around the PCs, including its cast of non-player characters (**NPCs**), who could be anything from from friendly space pirates to rival adventurers to hideous dungeon monsters.
+\keyword{players}.
+Each player takes on the role of a player character (\keyword{PC}) which they create as the game begins.
+The GM plays the rest of the world around the PCs, including its cast of non-player characters (\keyword{NPCs}), who could be anything from from friendly space pirates to rival adventurers to hideous dungeon monsters.

 Together the group tells the story of the characters scene by scene.
 The GM generally opens with a quick description and from there play proceeds